Canardoux/flutter_sound/doc/pages/guides/guides_play_from_stream.md

 );
 ```

-The first thing you have to do if you want to play live audio is to answer this question: `Do I need back pressure from Flutter Sound, or not`?
+The first thing you have to do if you want to play live audio is to answer this question: _Do I need back pressure from Flutter Sound, or not?_

 #### Without back pressure,

-The App does just [myPlayer.foodSink.add\( FoodData\(aBuffer\) \)](https://github.com/canardoux/tau/tree/d7b8befadb8626d34dd41290ee216ace42751e11/doc/guides/player.md#food) each time it wants to play some data.
+The App does just `myPlayer.foodSink.add( FoodData(aBuffer) )` each time it wants to play some data.
 No need to await, no need to verify if the previous buffers have finished to be played.
 All the buffers added to `foodSink` are buffered, an are played sequentially.
 The App continues to work without knowing when the buffers are really played.

 This means two things :